Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 "But?"
 Mears prompted.

 "But I think that’s what I need.
-I feel… *sick* thinkin’ about leavin’ and that tells the tale, I think."
+I feel... *sick* thinkin’ about leavin’ and that tells the tale, I think."
 He shook his head, massaged his temples, and then swore quite loudly. **"Ffffuck!"**

 Mears gave him a curious look.
 Murray gave him a complicated shrug and shook his head.
 He’d obviously said all he wanted to, for now.
 Whatever dense emotional knot had been untied with that expletive was going to remain unexplored for the time being.

 Well, that was fair.
 "I think Technical Sergeant Arés has you scheduled for combatives in a half hour."

-"Aye, go be the giant fucker’s wrasslin’ dummy…" Murray laughed suddenly, albeit bitterly.
-"Well… There’s worse things in life."
+"Aye, go be the giant fucker’s wrasslin’ dummy..."
+Murray laughed suddenly, albeit bitterly.
+"Well...
+There’s worse things in life."

 "Just an observation, but you *do* have some leave saved up.
 Use it or lose it," Mears reminded him.

-"Right, yeah… Thanks."
+"Right, yeah...
+Thanks."

 "Actually... that’s something I’ve been suggesting to everyone.
 So I’m not *suggesting* you and some of the Lads might coordinate your vacations... but none of you are solitary creatures.
 And we have a full three sub-teams in staffing, so...
 Just saying."